top of page

 Cryotherapy (Freeze Therapy)

-Over-the-counter freezing treatments use a cold agent to destroy wart tissue.
+Over-the-counter freezing treatments such as Nitro freeze, use a cold agent to destroy wart tissue.
 The treated area typically blisters and falls off as the skin heals.
 These products act faster than salicylic acid but may cause temporary discomfort.

 Pharmacist Tips